lunogram/platform/docs/docs/clients/android.md

 ```

 ### Register Device
-In order to send push notifications to a given device you need to register for notifications and then register the device with Parcelvoy.
+In order to send push notifications to a given device you need to register for notifications and then register the device with Lunogram.
 You can do so by using the `register` method.
 If a user does not grant access to send notifications, you can also call this method without a token to register device characteristics.
 ```kotlin
 analytics.register(
     token = token,